HypeCrazed/AngryArchive/README.md

 | N/A    | N/A     | N/A      |
 | N/A    | N/A     | N/A      |

-Due to issues with Rovio, download links will only be direct downloads from the official angrybirds.com site via Archive.org
+Out of respect for Rovio, download links will only be direct downloads from the official angrybirds.com site via Archive.org as we have not been given permission to share these files ourselves.